damit5/damit5.github.io.bak/Picture/README.md

-## This dir is use to save the image file !!
+## This dir is used to save the image file !!